shuyuan-liu/stc8g1k17a_osc_investigation/README.md

 ## The Plan

 The plan is to write a program to switch through all combinations of `IRTRIM` and `LIRTRIM` for both the 20 MHz and 33 MHZ “bands”, and output a pulse lasting a fixed number of cycles so the frequency can be measured.
 In fact at each step it could output the `IRTRIM` and `LIRTRIM` values through the UART so the frequencies are conveniently labelled with the values.

+*After trying for four days or so it seems my chip’s UART peripheral has gone bust for some reason as it doesn’t even work with official example code.
+And as this chip has **no debugging support**, I probably won’t bother trying again…*